 So get out there and experience the sights and sounds of the road less travel… boat builders at Six Men’s perfecting their craft, to realize that for most Barbadians… life revolves around the sea.

 Barbados Hiking In The North

-Hiking in Central Barbados
+Hiking In Central Barbados

 Hiking in central Barbados is no different this section of the island is exceptionally green which makes it a great place for sightseeing.
 It is also home to many of the island’s botanical attractions.
 Its lush scenery and undulating landscape present an area of excellent hiking.

-Hiking In Southern Barbados
+Hiking In Southern of Barbados

 Hiking in the South of Barbados takes place in an area of historical and environmental significance.
 The south is one of the more develop areas of the island here you’ll find the Garrison Historic area which comprise the Barbados Museum, George Washington House, the National Cannon Collection, St Ann’s Fort and the Military Cemetery.

-Hiking In Southeastern Barbados
+Hiking In South Eastern Barbados

 Hike Barbados adventures also take you into southeastern Barbados, this part of the island was once part of the lush agricultural belt in an era when sugar was king… But there is more to hiking in southeastern Barbados than the lush beauty of the area you’ll also encounter some stunning coastal scenery and sites of historical significance like Sunbury house and Codrington College.

 Sunbury was built over 300 years ago and is a striking example of a Barbadian sugar estate great house.
 Codrington College on the other hand was built in the mid 1700’s and is home to the theological college of the West Indies.
 Hiking in this historical area you’ll experience the hush and tranquility as you walk under the majestic row of Royal Palms or linger by the duck lily pond.